jamesrco/DO_Instruments/README.md

-# dissolved-oxygen-instruments
+# DO_Instruments
 Scripts for the various dissolved oxygen-based instruments under development in the Van Mooy Lab at WHOI.
 These include the PHORCYS and AutoBOD.
+Some dependencies may reside in the repo jamesrco/dependencies-useful-scripts